Polyester Canvas Tents Vs Cotton Canvas Tents—Which is better?

-When you invest in a canvas tent, what are some of the things you look for?
-If you are like most, you are looking for a tent that is durable, spacious and inside your price range.
+When you invest in a canvas tent, you are looking for a tent that is durable, spacious and inside your price range.
 You want a tent that you can rely on, one that you can use year after year in any condition— rain or shine.
 But which wall tent is going to be ‘the one’?
 Which one will be durable enough, spacious enough, and priced just right?
-The answer is simple: the Elk Mountain Tent with its unique polyester fabric.
-A tent made to last life time.
+The answer is simple: the Elk Mountain Tent with its unique breathable polyester fabric.

 Ok, let’s dissect this information now by first examining the pros and cons of a polyester wall tent.